 3. Kitchen design wants and needs

-List all your needs and wants in order of importance
+An key part of successful kitchen design is to list all of your needs and wants in order of importance

 a.
 Identify non-negotiable items, for example an engineered stone bench top.